lily-ruddy/CSC120-A2/reflection.md

 Use this file to record your reflection on this assignment.

 What worked, what didn't, what advice would you give someone taking this course in the future?
+I struggled a bit getting started with this assignment.
+It's been a while since I last took 110, so trying to reremember python and converting code from procedural to objecting oriented code was a bit challenging.
+I knew which methods to add into the resale shop class, but figuring out which variables went in and which didn't was tricky.
+I would suggest to go to TA hours in ford for this class because they helped me greatly.
+They were able to point me into the right direction and guided me along appropriately.
+My advice is to reach out to the TAs or the professor for help because they are a great resource.